 Say you’re starting a business.
 You know it’s going to be a lot of work, and you have a limited budget.
 You could hire the best talent now, get the best technology, and rent a sleek office to work out of.
 Or you could start small, use your existing computer, and set up shop in your basement until you’re bringing in enough revenue to cover office rent.

-On one hand, you’ll be less stressed if you spend the money upfront.
+You’ll be less stressed if you spend the money upfront.
 On the other hand, you know you’ll need that money for product development.
 By practicing delayed gratification, you put yourself in a better position for the future.

 The most important step in delayed gratification is thinking through the consequences of your choices.
 Learn to control your impulses, and you’ll be not just healthier and happier, but more productive.